|Estabrooks, Frederick W. Canadian Provost Corps

 During his training in England in 1943 as a C Pro C Policeman, Frederick met some very interesting people.
 On one occasion he spoke with 16-year old Princess Elizabeth while her father the King was inspecting Canadian troops.
 This photo is of HRH Princess Elizabeth about two years later when she was serving in the Auxiliary Territorial Service, April 1945.
 Her Majesty still drives her own vehicle on Sundays.
 (British Government Photo TR2832)

 Frederick saw and spoke with Winston Churchill while patrolling routes for convoys through the Reichswald Forest in Germany.
-This is a photo of Winston Churchill in NW Europe, 25 Mar 1945.
+This is a photo of Winston Churchill and American Generals on a balcony watching Allied vehicles crossing the Rhine River into Germany, 25 Mar 1945.
 (Sgt Morris, No 5 Army Film & Photographic Unit, IWM Photo)

 Frederick spoke with General Harry Crerar, Commander of the Canadian Army, at a rest stop on one of the routes where Fred was directing traffic.
 He was also in a group of Canadian troops addressed by General Bernard Montgomery in England and again later in Antwerp.
 This is a photo of Canadian Lieutenant-General Guy Granville Simonds, British Field Marshal Bernard Montgomery, and Canadian General Henry Crerar at Allied Headquarters, Feb 1945 about the time Fred would have seen them.
 (IWM Photo).